Common signs and symptoms of heart attack include:

-Percutaneous coronary intervention (PCI), also called angioplasty (usually done with stent placement), and coronary artery bypass graft surgery (CABG) are the standard procedures for dealing with narrowed or blocked arteries.
+PCI, also called angioplasty (usually done with stent placement), and CABG surgery are the standard procedures for dealing with narrowed or blocked arteries.
 These procedures help restore blood flow (perfusion).
 They are known as revascularization procedures:

-Most patients who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although only in centers equipped to do this procedure).
+Most patients who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although not all hospitals are equipped to do this procedure).